nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Example:
 - `edit 1 t/Corndogs` is valid
 - `edit 1` is not valid as at least one flag is required
-- `edit 1 t/Corndogs i/200g flour` is valid as multiple flags are accepted
+- `edit 1 t/Corndogs i/flour, 200, g, 0.05` is valid as multiple flags are accepted

 ---
 ### Delete a recipe : `delete {recipe number}`